 Cam Cameron, whose career includes head coaching positions at the NFL and collegiate levels, made an immediate impact in his first year at LSU in 2013 as his play-calling and offensive scheme helped the Tigers put together one of the most prolific offenses in school history.

-In 2013, LSU’s offense racked up the second-highest yardage total in school history with 5,893 and the Tigers set the school record for total offense with 453.3 yards a game.
+In his first year at LSU in 2013, Cameron's offense racked up the second-highest yardage total in school history with 5,893 yards, and the Tigers set the school record for total offense with 453.3 yards a game.
 LSU also scored a school record 37 rushing TDs and had 60 rushing/passing TDs combined, which was just four shy of tying the school record.

 Individually, LSU become first team in SEC history with a 3,000-yard passer (Zach Mettenberger), two 1,000-yard receivers (Jarvis Landry and Odell Beckham Jr.) and a 1,000-yard rusher (Jeremy Hill) in the same season.
 Landry and Beckham Jr. also became the first pair of receivers in LSU history to have 1,000 receiving yards in the same season.